 Universities and private companies are really moving things along to develop new peppers faster.
 For home gardeners, the All-America Selections typically are widely adapted for a variety of growing regions.
 (One of my favorites to grow at home is the Sweet Sunset.)

-Lots of Logistics when Growing in Multiple States
+Lots of Logistics when Growing Peppers in Multiple States

 Having farms in multiple states presents a few challenges Randy says — the biggest come as you transition working from one state to another.
 He can find his farm work wrapping up at one place, going full steam at another and just beginning in a third location.